 Campbell was a member of the Heretics Company in the 1970s, and formed the community theatre company the Old Town Theatre in the 1980s.
 He worked as a director in the 1980s and 90s.
-He is the author of more than a score of stage plays and also wrote radio plays and two volumes of theatre history.
+He was the author of more than a score of stage plays and also wrote radio plays and two volumes of theatre history.

 Five earlier collections of poetry are represented in Selected Poems: 1970-1990 (Galliard, 1990); Homage to Rob Donn was published by Fras in 2007, and Fugitives by Grace Note in 2015.
-He continues to work on further translations from the Gaelic of Rob Donn Mackay, and has completed a version of Alexander MacDonald’s ‘Birlinn of Clanranald’.
-Campbell’s contributions to the cultural life of his city include a piece in celebration of the Edinburgh International Festival’s fiftieth anniversary, and Edinburgh: a Cultural and Literary History (Signal Books, 2003).
+Campbell continued to work on further translations from the Gaelic of Rob Donn Mackay, and completed a version of Alexander MacDonald’s ‘Birlinn of Clanranald’.
+His contributions to the cultural life of his city include a piece in celebration of the Edinburgh International Festival’s fiftieth anniversary, and Edinburgh: a Cultural and Literary History (Signal Books, 2003).
 In 2014 thirty-one of his poems accompanied Ned Holt’s portraits of Edinburgh street characters in an exhibition at the Museum of Edinburgh; in 2017 he published poems to accompany Walter Geikie’s engravings of life and characters of the Old Town.